MiguelGaspar01/WWImportersSQLQueryingProject/README.md

 ### **Key Objectives**
 - Write **SQL queries** to analyze business performance across various contexts (dimensions).
-- Explore **Specific Datetime functions, Joins, Common Table Expressions (CTEs), Aggregations and Window Functions**.
+- Explore the use of **Specific Datetime functions, Joins, Common Table Expressions (CTEs), Aggregations and Window Functions**.
 - Deliver well-structured, formatted data that can be leveraged by other departments for dashboard development and decision-making.

 ## **Notes**